 According to the International Franchise Association, the industry has a long history with modern franchising dating back to the 1850s.
 It has survived many economic recessions, adapted to new market conditions and proven to be very resilient.

-Franchising opportunities are attractive to people who have saved up money during the ten years between recessions and have the capital to invest.
-Industry veterans predict high unemployment and low interest rates will lead to an increase in franchise sales in 2022.
+Franchising opportunities are attractive to people who have saved substantial amounts of money and have the capital to invest.
+Industry veterans predict that high unemployment and low interest rates will lead to an increase in franchise sales in 2022.

 During the COVID-19 pandemic, most people have adapted to using various online tools to work and communicate.
 With the aid of technology and a new remote working mindset, many franchise owners are now running their businesses virtually.
-They also recognize the advantage of being able to work from home and generate an income during shutdowns.
+They also recognize the advantage of being able to work from home.

 Even legacy franchises have made strides to adopt technologies that will keep them relevant.
-For example, they’re supporting franchisees with the right digital platforms to connect with customers and operate cost-efficiently when in-person interactions aren’t possible.
+For example, many are supporting franchisees with digital platforms to connect with customers and operate cost-efficiently when in-person interactions aren’t possible.

 Tried-and-True Business System

 There’s no time to reinvent the wheel in today’s fast-changing market.
 Becoming a franchisee allows you to leverage an established brand name already trusted by consumers as well as a proven business system and infrastructure, so you don’t have to start everything from scratch.

 You can get support from franchisors in different areas to run your business cost-effectively while meeting changing consumer expectations.
 These can include site selection and development, research and development of new products or services, technical and field support, marketing and advertising and training for your management team.